grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 ## Export API endpoints

-You can also use the [Alerting provisioning API][alerting_http_provisioning] to export alerting resources in YAML or JSON formats.
+You can also use the **Alerting provisioning HTTP API** to export alerting resources in YAML or JSON formats for provisioning.

+Note that most Alerting endpoints return a JSON format that is not compatible for provisioning via configuration files, except the ones listed below.

 | Method | URI                                                              | Summary                                                                                  |
 | ------ | ---------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |